Vitrification may increase your odds of bringing home a healthy baby

 Eggs, embryos and sperm can last indefinitely once they are vitrified.
 When hopeful parents want to conceive, our embryologists will quickly warm and remove the reproductive materials from the solution.
 The thawed eggs, sperm and embryos can be used to achieve pregnancy using state-of-the-art treatment like IVF.

-How successful is vitrification?
+How successful is this freezing method?

 When compared to IVF cycles using fresh eggs and embryos, research suggests that frozen eggs and embryos may increase the likelihood of success.
 The reason for these increased success rates could be related to the use of medications for ovulation induction.